IgniteUI/igniteui-docfx/en/components/icon-service.md

 });
 ```

-This will set the expand icon to the `chevron_right` ligature from the `material` font family.
+This will set the expand and collapse icons to the `arrow_downward` and `arrow_upward` ligatures, respectively, from the `material` font family for all combo and select components.

 ## API